kazuto-nishimori/Open-Source-GIS/lab8/index.md

 <img src="/lab8/drought-hr.png" width="300">

 This is because for each pixel in the flood raster, there are four pixels in the drought raster.
 The traditional authorities have an even lower spatial resolution at only 203 unique elements across the entire map.
 If the small details in the map do not point to small variations in vulnerability, but only to the small variations in one of the layers, it makes little sense to output the final map at this high of a resolution.
-I made a lower resolution alternative to our final map:
+Here is a lower resolution alternative to our final map:

 <img src="/lab8/lowres.png" width="500">

+The drought layer brings another source of uncertainty and error.
+Unlike the other layers, this raster presents its data in absolute terms: the number of prople exposed to drought.
+Tate (2013) mentions in his paper that "using absolute size, the areas of greatest vulnerability will always be those with the greatest population".
+To be consistent with the other layers, the authors ought to have normalized the values by population before reclassifying it into quintiles.

+## Broader Comments on Uncertainty in Vulnerability Research, Reproducibility, and Replicability